 Bruny Island - Neck Improvements

 A dedicated wildlife zone will also be created for the resident penguins and shearwaters, including penguin tunnels under the road, fencing and signage.
 The Neck is a sensitive habitat and breeding environment for Little Penguins and Shearwaters and an important tourist attraction for the island.
-This area is also an important site for the Neunone people.

-This project is the unsealed section of Bruny Island Main Road at the Neck, approx 3.5km north of Adventure Bay turnoff.
+This project is on the Bruny Island Main Road at the Neck, approx 3.5km north of Adventure Bay turnoff.

 Click on the image above for a larger version